telefonicaid/fiware-orion/doc/manuals/user/structured_attribute_valued.md

 in a format-independent representation.

-Note that in order to align JSON representations, the final "leaf" elements of the structured attribute values after travesing all vectors and key-maps are always considered as strings.Thus, take into account that although you can use for instance a JSON integer as a field value in updates (such as {"x": 3 }),you will retrieve a string in queries and notifications
+Note that in order to align JSON representations, the final "leaf" elements of the structured attribute values after traversing all vectors and key-maps are always considered as strings.Thus, take into account that although you can use for instance a JSON integer as a field value in updates (such as {"x": 3 }),you will retrieve a string in queries and notifications